CleanCut/rust_programming/README.md

 # Rust Programming: A Crash Course

-Just watching the training will be entertaining and informative, but you will truly learn a lot more if you actually dig in and do some coding!
+Watching is fun, but you will learn a lot more if you dig in and do some coding!
 This repository is for you hands-on-learners who are ready to roll.

 I use macOS, and that is what I developed this course on.
 Everything _ought_ to work similarly on major Linux distributions and Windows.
 Please do the following preparation _before_ the training so you can focus your time on